Dr. Andrew Strenk

 From the Times, he moved in 1982 to the Los Angeles Olympic Organizing Committee (LAOOC) under Peter Ueberroth, where he served as Associate Vice President/Publications Manager.
 He managed the editorial and final production of hundreds of publications associated with the LAOOC, including bilingual newsletters, technical sports manuals, the Olympic Village newspaper and a four-color bilingual international magazine from 1982-1984.
 While at the LAOOC, he first worked with Andrew Strenk.
 That association has endured ever since.

 From 1985-1988, Patrick Escobar served as Operations Manager and Senior Associate of The Fransen Company, a well-known Santa Monica retail real estate consulting firm.
 He developed and implemented marketing strategies for a wide variety of clients in the retail field, including The Irvine Company, JMB/Urban, Montebello Town Center, Nordstrom, Southmark Pacific, Rfeef and El Puerto de Liverpool.
 He is a resident of Los Angeles, California.
+Patrick provides long term strategy assessment for SPCI and helps set objectives.

 Eduardo Treviño remains a valuable associate of Strategic Planning Concepts International.
 He offers twenty years of managerial experience both in México and in the United States.
 He provides a variety of consulting and research services in California and Central México.